 What is a "Small IP Claim"?

-A "small IP claim" is a claims for monetary relief of £10,000 or less arising from the infringement of an intellectual property right ("IPR").
-It is often coupled with a a claim for an injunction or order of the court to bring the infringement to an end and/or not to repeat the act.
+A "small IP claim" is a claim for monetary relief of £10,000 or less arising from the infringement of an intellectual property right ("IPR").
+It is often coupled with a claim for an injunction or order of the court to bring the infringement to an end and/or not to repeat the act.

 Examples of Small IP Cases

 Someone copying a photo from your website and posting it to his or her own without your permission would be one example (see Someone has stuck one of my photos on his website without my permission.
 What do I do?
 20 Oct 2013).
 Trading under a business name that is so similar to that of a competing business with the result that people think that one of those businesses is a branch of the other would be another example.
 However, a patent infringement claim for millions of pounds by one drug company against another would definitely not be a small IP claim for all sorts of reasons.

 If somebody has done anything like that to you, you can now take him or her to court without risking thousands of pounds in legal fees and hours of your time.
 There is now a court called the "Intellectual Property Enterprise Court ("IPEC") Small Claims Track" that is much simpler and cheaper to use than other courts.